openclimatefix/airflow-dags/README.md

 NL
 - Upgrade forecast to `1.1.31`, adds new models in, and fixed t0 bug
 - Run NL forecast every 15 minutes.
-- Migrate the last model to the new HuggingFace repo
+- Migrate all models to the new HuggingFace repo

 India
 - Migrate all models to the new HuggingFace repo